Learn More About Faculty Development

 Faculty Development's mission is to provide relevant and thought-provoking programming to support all faculty in their teaching, scholarship, service, and leadership journeys.
 Our programming and partnerships are informed by equity-mindedness, technology-enriched best practices, and data-informed inquiry.
 We seek a supportive culture of shared power that engages with the well-being and success of both faculty and students

-The core team is comprised of our Director, Associate Director, Instructional Designers and Administrative Analyst/Specialist.
+The core team is comprised of our Director, Associate Director, Special Projects Director, Instructional Designers, and Administrative Analyst/Specialist.

 This is a year-long University level service committee convened to help co-design and implement our redesigned New Faculty Foundations events and resources for newly hired tenure-track and lecturer faculty to meet their needs.